-Applicants to Kern Medical's PGY-1 Pharmacy Residency program must be graduates or candidates for graduation of an Accreditation Council for Pharmacy Education (ACPE) accredited Doctor of Pharmacy (Pharm.D.) degree program (or one in the process of pursuing accreditation).
+Applicants to Kern Medical's PGY-2 Ambulatory Care Residency program must be graduates of an Accreditation Council for Pharmacy Education (ACPE) accredited Doctor of Pharmacy (PharmD) degree program (or one in the process of pursuing accreditation).
+Applicants must also be actively completing, or have completed, a PGY-1 Pharmacy Residency, Community-Based Pharmacy Residency, or Managed Care Pharmacy Residency program accredited by ASHP or one in the ASHP accreditation process.
 Applicants must submit their complete application submitted via Pharmacy Online Residency Centralized Application Service (PhORCAS) and include the following:

 - An official transcript from the School of Pharmacy

 - Current Curriculum Vitae

 - Letters of Recommendation (3)

-- Letter of Intent (optional)
+- Letter of Intent